MANGA-UOFA/ULPT/README.md

 # ULPT: Prompt Tuning with Ultra Low-Dimensional Optimization

 This repository provides the code for the paper titled **[ULPT: Prompt Tuning with Ultra Low-Dimensional Optimization](https://arxiv.org/abs/2502.04501)**.
+We leverage random projection matrix to significantly reduce training parameters for prompt tuning on LLM.

 <p align="center">
   <img src="ulpt.png" width="500">